opensourcepos/opensourcepos/README.md

 PHP needs to have `php-gd`, `php-bcmath`, `php-intl`, `php-sockets` and `php-mcrypt` installed and enabled.

-MySQL 5.5 or 5.6 are fine but MySQL 5.7 is not supported yet.
+MySQL 5.5 or 5.6 are fine, MySQL 5.7 is supported in backward compatible mode.

 Apache 2.2 and 2.4 are working both fine.